r-lib/desc/inst/README.md

 ### Normalizing `DESCRIPTION` files

-Most `DESCRIPTION` fields may be formatted in multiple equivalent ways. `description` does not reformat fields, unless they are updated or reformatting is explicitly requested via a call to the `normalize()` method or using the `normalize` argument of the `write()` method.
+Most `DESCRIPTION` fields may be formatted in multiple equivalent ways. `desc` does not reformat fields, unless they are updated or reformatting is explicitly requested via a call to the `normalize()` method or using the `normalize` argument of the `write()` method.